We recommend running ParadeDB Enterprise, not Community, in production to

 maximize uptime.
 See overview.

-pg_search extension, which powers all of ParadeDB’s full text search and analytics:
+pg_search extension, which powers all of ParadeDB’s custom functionalities.

 Prerequisites